alan-turing-institute/fairness-monitoring/README.md

 ## Tutorials and Learning Resources

+The following is a list of sister projects that we are working in line with this research:

+1. [Reading Materials](./docs/README.md): Background information, experiment results, findings and discussion.
+See all the information and suggested reading to improve fairness in financial LLMs.
-1. [Using LLMs on Local, HPC and Cloud](https://github.com/alan-turing-institute/llms-useful-resources): In collaboration with the [REG team](https://www.turing.ac.uk/work-turing/research/research-engineering-group), useful scripts and guidelines to set up LLMs.
+2. [Using LLMs on Local, HPC and Cloud](https://github.com/alan-turing-institute/llms-useful-resources): In collaboration with the [REG team](https://www.turing.ac.uk/work-turing/research/research-engineering-group), useful scripts and guidelines to set up LLMs.
+3. [Equitable AI Cookbook](https://asabuncuoglu13.github.io/equitable-ai-cookbook/): Work in progress.
+A series of essays and experiments to define the essentials of equitable AI and accelerate the development with tutorials.

 [^1]: I. O. Gallegos et al., ‘Bias and Fairness in Large Language Models: A Survey’. arXiv, Sep.
 01, 2023.
 Accessed: Oct.
 17, 2023.
 [Online].
 Available: http://arxiv.org/abs/2309.00770